salinecrew/salinecrew.github.io/parent-corner.md

 ### What if I have never rowed before?

-Most students who join crew have never rowed before.
+Most students who join rowing have never rowed before.
 We will teach you what you need to know so don't worry if you're new.

 ### What if I am not a good swimmer?